Binance Coin (BNB) 101 - Complete Guide

 The coin was created with the intent of operating a native cryptocurrency.
 The BNB coin was also designed to offer traders and investors an alternative way to pay fees that the exchange charges.
 This digital currency has a maximum supply of $200 million, which means that it will eventually surpass Bitcoin in terms of supply.

 Unsurprisingly, BNB has many use cases on the Binance blockchain.
 One such capability is that it can be used to pay an assortment of fees on the Binance exchange.
-Some of the expenses you can use the Binance Coin to pay for include trading fees, exchange fees, and listing fees.
+Some of the expenses you can use the Binance Coin for include trading fees, exchange fees, and listing fees.

 Besides paying fees, investors and traders can use the BNB digital currency to invest in specific ICO offerings recognised by the Binance exchange and participate in initial exchange offerings (IEO) on the Binance Launchpad.